whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-4D.md

 ### Condition

-{{ "On a ship underway using an echo sounder that meets IMO performance standards or a part task trainer that realistically simulates all the functions and controls of an echo sounder that meets IMO performance standards." | markdownify }}
+On a ship underway using an echo sounder that meets IMO performance standards or a part task trainer that realistically simulates all the functions and controls of an echo sounder that meets IMO performance standards.

 ### Performance requirement